Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Methods

-We consider the $l_1$ and $l_2$ baseline objectives, designed to induce diversity by maximizing the pairwise distance between any two model outputs and the moving average of the ensemble prediction, thus: The $cross$ objective diversifies the predictions by minimizing the negative mutual cross-entropy of any two models: The $kl$ objective aims at maximizing the $kl$ divergence between the output distributions of any two models: Finally, the $div$ diversification objective is adapted from~\cite{lee2022diversify}, and can be summarized as: where $y$ is the target distribution.
-The first term of the sum encourages diversity by minimizing the mutual information from any two predictors, and the second acts as a regularizer to prevent degenerate solutions.
+The $cross$ objective diversifies the predictions by minimizing the negative mutual cross-entropy of any two models:

+Finally, the $kl$ objective aims at maximizing the $kl$ divergence between the output distributions of any two models, while the $div$ diversification objective is adapted from~\citep{lee2022diversify} and encourages diversity by minimizing the mutual information of any two models' predictions: